-To put this number in perspective, under their respective collective bargaining agreements, professional football and men's basketball players in the US receive approximately 50 percent of the revenue generated by their athletic activities as salary (NBA and NBPA 2017; NFL and NFLPA 2020).4 Because of the strict limits on player compensation, amateur athletes playing football and men's basketball generate substantial economic rents for the athletic departments in FBS schools.5
+generated by their athletic activities as salary (NBA and NBPA 2017; NFL and NFLPA 2020).5 Because of the strict limits on player compensation, amateur athletes playing football and men's basketball generate substantial economic rents for the athletic departments in FBS colleges.

-In this paper, we characterize the economic rents in intercollegiate athletics, estimate rent-sharing elasticities using a variety of empirical approaches, and investigate distributional consequences of the existing limits on player compensation.
-To do this, we collect comprehensive data covering revenue and expenses for FBS schools between 2006 and 2019, and we assemble new data using complete rosters of students matched to neighborhood socioeconomic characteristics.
+In this paper, we characterize the economic rents in intercollegiate athletics, estimate rent-sharing elasticities using a variety of empirical approaches, and investigate the distributional consequences of existing limits on player compensation.
+To do this, we collect comprehensive data covering revenue and expenses for FBS colleges between 2006 and 2019 and combine this information with a newly assembled data set of complete rosters for every sport matched to neighborhood socioeconomic characteristics.

-We begin by characterizing the distinct "business models" across FBS schools.
+We begin by characterizing the distinct "business models" across FBS colleges.
 Athletic departments have two primary revenue sources: (1) revenue-generating activities such as ticket sales, apparel licensing, and the selling of media rights, and (2) institutional support from their universities.
-Using a standard k-means clustering algorithm, we identify two distinct clusters of schools, with the athletic departments in one cluster primarily having low revenues and relying on transfers from the university, and a second cluster of high-revenue schools where the vast majority of athletic department revenue is generated directly by the activities of the athletic department.
+Using a standard k -means clustering algorithm, we identify two distinct clusters of colleges, with the athletic departments in one cluster primarily having low revenues and relying on transfers from the university, and a second cluster of high-revenue colleges where the vast majority of athletic department revenue is generated directly by the activities of the athletic department.

-Interestingly, this second cluster corresponds exactly to the set of schools in the so-called "Power 5" athletic conferences.6 The athletic departments in these schools have traditionally operated successful athletic programs, participated in lucrative postseason activities, and negotiated valuable packages with television networks for their media rights.
-The clustering analysis demonstrates that Power 5 conference schools operate under a largely self-sustaining business model have paid had they not participated in amateur athletics.
-Full-time students at public and private non-profit universities on average have a net tuition and fees price that is 40-45 percent of the list price (Urban Institute 2017).
+Interestingly, this second cluster corresponds exactly to the set of colleges in the so-called "Power 5" athletic conferences.6 The athletic departments in these colleges have traditionally operated successful athletic programs, participated in lucrative postseason activities, and negotiated valuable media rights packages - i.e., the ability of television networks to broadcast athletic contests.
+The clustering analysis demonstrates that Power 5 conference colleges operate under a largely self-sustaining business model that closely represents a commercial enterprise generating economic rents.
+This model is distinct from the other FBS colleges, and therefore the Power 5 conference colleges serve as the main sample for our rent-sharing analysis.
+When we refer to college sports in this paper we are primarily referring to colleges operating under this business model.7